 Radiographer: Job Description, Duties and Requirements

-Radiographers, also known as radiologic technologists, are certified technicians that capture images of organs, bone and tissue for patient diagnosis.
+Radiographers, also known as radiologic technologists, are certified technicians who capture images of organs, bone, and tissue for patient diagnosis.
 Radiographers are equipped with the technological skills to handle imaging equipment and the interpersonal skills necessary for patient care.
 Educational and licensure requirements vary by state and profession, though completion of a certificate or 2-year degree program is common for radiologic technologists.